michalsemelka/query-signer/README.md

-# Creates control hash for specified $_GET params and validate them
+# Creates control hash from values and validate them

 This tool was created as part of my learning and playing with PHP OOP, Composer and PHPUnit.